English Football League play-offs: Changes to format

 During the first two stagings of the play-offs in 1987 and 1988, the four teams involved were the three clubs that finished directly below the automatic promotions positions, plus the club which finished directly above the automatic relegation places in the division above, similar to the Football League test matches of the 1890s.
 These play-offs were part of the league's two-season-long restructuring to reduce the number of teams in the top tier from 22 to 20 while increasing the number in the lower divisions to create three divisions of 24 clubs.
 During these seasons, only one club that entered the play-offs in a relegation place managed to win the play-offs and thereby retain their divisional status, Charlton Athletic in 1987.

 In the seasons prior to the 1990 play-offs, the finals were two-legged ties with both teams hosting the other once.
 If the two teams could not be separated, a tie-breaker was then staged at a neutral venue.
 This was used on three occasions: the 1987 Second Division final was played at Birmingham City's St. Andrews; the 1987 Third Division final was played at Crystal Palace's Selhurst Park; and the 1988 Third Division final was played at Walsall's Fellows Park (though this was not a neutral venue, as Walsall was one of the clubs involved).

 Before the 1999–2000 season away goals were used as a tie-breaker after extra time had been played, but this was abolished following a club initiative launched by then-Ipswich Town chairman David Sheepshanks, after his club had twice lost on away goals in 1997 and 1999.
 Since then away goals have played no part in the play-off system.

+On 5 March 2026, the EFL approved the expansion of the Championship play-offs from 4 to 6 teams with the teams ranked 3rd and 4th advancing directly to two-legged semi-finals with 5th-8th contesting single-leg "eliminator" games.
+There will be reseeding before the semifinals so that the 3rd place plays the lowest-seeded eliminator round winner and 4th place plays the highest-seeded eliminator round winner.
+Any changes to the League One and League Two play-off formats have been ruled out.